Navigation

 As part of the EU’s budgetary surveillance, euro area member states are required to submit an updated draft budgetary plan every October.
 Germany’s draft budgetary plan provides the general government budget projections for the Federation, Länder, local authorities and social security funds based on current planning, as well as the projected net expenditure growth.

-The draft budgetary plan presents the fiscal projections for the budgets of the Federation, Länder, local authorities and social security funds (including their off-budget entities).
-These projections are made on the basis of current trends and planning, including the draft 2025 federal budget and the financial plan to 2028, both of which were adopted by the federal government on 16 August 2024.
+Germany’s 2026 draft budgetary plan presents the fiscal projections for the budgets of the Federation, Länder, local authorities and social security funds (including their off-budget entities) on the basis of current trends and planning.
+The projections take account of information up to 1 September 2025.
+The figures for 2024 and 2025 have been updated from the figures that were provided in the 2025 German Progress Report of 16 April 2025.

 Overview of documents